On this page, you’ll find links to register to vote, view your sample ballot, find your polling location, and answers to frequently asked questions.

 Where do I vote?

-Check with your local election office or visit the Kansas Secretary of State's website to find your polling place.
-Due to COVID-19, please follow CDC guidelines and reach out to your local election office for location-specific guidance.
+Check with your local election office or visit the Kansas Secretary of State's website to find your assigned polling place.
+Please note that your early voting location may be different from your assigned polling location on Election Day.

 What if I have problems at the polls?